-- Minimum memory: 16 GB - For server configured with one processor, these processors are not supported: Intel Xeon 3104, 3106, 3204, 4108, 4109T, 4110, 4112, 5122, 5222, 8156, and 8256.
+- Minimum memory: 16 GB - If your server is configured with one processor, these processors are not supported: Intel Xeon 3104, 3106, and 3204.

 Particulate contamination

 Attention: Airborne particulates (including metal flakes or particles) and reactive gases acting alone or in combination with other environmental factors such as humidity or temperature might pose a risk to the device that is described in this document.